The most important food trends of 2025 at a glance

 Food Trend 1: Plant-based

-At I·DO we love combining raw and roasted foods.
+At I·DO, we love combining raw and roasted foods.
 Chickpeas, for example, are a great source of protein.
-Our favorite way to eat them is to roast them in the oven with delicious spices and then serve them in a salad with kale, sweet potato, quinoa and a mustard dressing (see recipe at the end).
-Of course, we recommend that you drink a fruity, cold-pressed juice to refine the flavors and provide your body with lots of nutrients.
-Our Soulful Beets organic raw vegetable juice gives the delicious aromas of the salad a particularly fresh dynamic thanks to its spicy beetroot and apple taste.
+We love eating them roasted in the oven with delicious spices, then served in a salad with kale, sweet potato, quinoa, and a mustard dressing (see recipe at the end).
+Of course, we recommend drinking a fruity, cold-pressed juice to enhance the flavors and provide your body with plenty of nutrients.
+Our Soulful Beets organic raw juice, with its tangy beetroot and apple flavor, adds a particularly fresh and vibrant touch to the salad's delicious aromas.

-It is also important that you prepare your body for the change to a plant-based diet.
-Experience has shown that the body needs a certain amount of time to get used to a different diet.
-But don't worry: we have a hack that will make this process easier.
-The first step is to rid your body of all toxins and bring all important digestive functions into balance.
-We recommend an I·DO juice treatment with cold-pressed organic juices to give your body a break and restore your physical and mental balance.
+Furthermore, it's important to prepare your body for the switch to a plant-based diet.
+Experience shows that the body needs some time to adjust to a different way of eating.
+But don't worry: we have a trick to make this process easier.
+The first step is to rid your body of all toxins and balance all important digestive functions.
+For this, we recommend an I·DO juice cleanse with cold-pressed organic juices to give your body a break and restore your physical and mental equilibrium.

-For Zar, this food trend seems pretty obvious, but one's own diet is once again being questioned.
-The decisions we make about our daily food intake have changed the environment.
-Forests around the world have been cut down to make room for livestock and fodder crops, while our seas are becoming barren through trawling and overfishing.
-Not only is food production the largest cause of wildlife loss, but it also contributes to climate change.
-About a quarter of global greenhouse gas emissions are caused by the production of food.
+While this food trend may seem quite natural, it also prompts serious reflection on our own diets.
+Our daily food choices have altered the environment.
+Forests worldwide have been cleared to make way for livestock farming and the cultivation of feed crops, while our oceans are becoming depleted by bottom trawling and overfishing.
+Food production is not only the leading cause of wildlife loss but also contributes to climate change, as approximately a quarter of global greenhouse gas emissions are caused by food production.

 Sustainably produced food is therefore a hot food trend for consumers.
-A study by the Economist Intelligence Unit (EIU) found that demand for sustainable products increased by 71 percent in the five years to 2021.
-Here are a few tips from the World Wildlife Fund (WWF) on how you can integrate more sustainability into your eating habits:
+A study by the Economist Intelligence Unit (EIU) found that demand for sustainable products increased by 71 percent in the five years leading up to 2021.
+Below, we describe a few tips from the World Wildlife Fund (WWF) on how you can integrate more sustainability into your eating habits:

-According to the Food and Agriculture Organization of the United Nations (FAO), about 75% of the world's food supply comes from just 12 plant and five animal species.
-This includes:
+According to the Food and Agriculture Organization of the United Nations (FAO), approximately 75% of the world's food supply comes from just 12 plant and five animal species.
+These include:

 Animals: Beef, poultry, pork, goat meat, sheep meat

-However, the integration of a much larger number of plant and animal species into our diet is essential.
-Because the diversity that is missing in agriculture when we grow our food is also missing in nature.
-This is not only worrying for the flora and fauna as well as the animals on our planet, but also a threat to the food security of us humans.
+However, integrating a much larger number of plant and animal species into our diet is essential.
+The lack of diversity in agriculture, particularly in food production, is also reflected in the natural environment.
+This is not only detrimental to the flora, fauna, and animals on our planet, but also poses a threat to our food security.

-Around 94% of fish stocks are overfished (34%) or fished sustainably (60%) and aquaculture also has its problems.
-Choose responsibly produced farms, eat lower on the food chain and choose fish and seafood with lower CO2 emissions.
+Around 94% of fish stocks are overfished (34%) or fished at most sustainably (60%), and aquaculture also has its problems.
+Choose responsibly producing farms, eat fish further down the food chain, and opt for fish and seafood with lower CO2 emissions.

 3. Avoid waste

-Food waste is a major problem.
-30% of the food produced worldwide ends up in the bin, which has serious consequences for the environment.
-If food waste were a country, it would be the third largest emitter of greenhouse gases after China and the United States.
-It's easy to reduce food waste in your household: opt for loose goods so that you only buy as much as you actually use and freeze what you can't eat.
-You can also put leftover food in a fair sharer.
-These are publicly accessible drop-off points - food exchanges, so to speak, where you can leave leftover food and/or take it with you free of charge.
-These are operated by the association foodsharing eV .
-Surely there is a fair sharer near you - take a look now .
+Food waste is a huge problem.
+30% of the world's food production ends up in the trash, with serious consequences for the environment.
+If food waste were a country, it would be the third-largest emitter of greenhouse gases after China and the USA.
+Yet, it's easy to reduce food waste in your household: Opt for loose goods so you only buy what you actually need, and freeze what you can't eat.
+You can also take leftover food to a "Fairteiler" (food sharing point).
+These are publicly accessible drop-off points—essentially food exchanges—where you can leave leftover food and/or take it for free.
+They are run by the association foodsharing e.V.
+There's sure to be a Fairteiler near you— take a look !

 4. Avoid plastic

-Plastic has infiltrated our world and also our diet.
-Use a reusable bag when shopping, opt for package-free fruits and vegetables and other unpackaged foods wherever possible, and demand that brands and retailers that continue to use plastic find better alternatives.
+Plastic has infiltrated our world and our food.
+Use a reusable bag when shopping, choose unpackaged fruits and vegetables and other unpackaged foods wherever possible, and demand that brands and retailers who continue to use plastic find better alternatives.

 5. Eat seasonally

-If possible, include seasonal produce from a farm shop or local greengrocer in your diet.
-Not only do you support local cultivation, but you also get to know the local producers and gain valuable know-how about seasonal foods.
+If possible, you should include seasonal products from a farm shop or local greengrocer in your diet.
+This way, you not only support local agriculture but also get to know the producers and gain valuable knowledge about seasonal foods.

-Food Trend 3: Regenerative food: Not only organic is sustainable
+Food Trend 3: Regenerative Food: Not only organic food is sustainable

-This food trend is important for our future environmental choices.
-Food is part of nature and nature is fundamentally regenerative - it can renew itself.
-For billions of years, organisms in living systems have grown, flourished and died, becoming food for a cycle to begin again.
+This food trend is crucial for our future environmental choices.
+Food is part of nature, and nature is fundamentally regenerative—it can renew itself.
+For billions of years, organisms have grown, flourished, and died in living systems, becoming nourishment for a new cycle.
 However, the way we produce food today is a major cause of climate change and biodiversity loss.
-It relies on ever-increasing amounts of synthetic fertilizers, pesticides, fossil fuels, fresh water and other finite resources.
-This pollutes and damages our entire ecosystem as well as our health.
-The heavy use of antibiotics in agriculture also causes disease-causing microorganisms to become resistant to drugs.
+It relies on ever-increasing amounts of synthetic fertilizers, pesticides, fossil fuels, freshwater, and other finite resources.
+This pollutes and damages both our entire ecosystem and our health.
+Furthermore, the heavy use of antibiotics in agriculture is leading to disease-causing microorganisms becoming resistant to medication.

-But if we redesign our food system so that it better reflects nature's natural cycle and serves nature, people and all organisms, we can achieve a lot of positive things.
-And you, too, will be on your way to a happier and healthier life once you discover that sustainably grown food is better for you, your family and the environment.
+If we restructure our food system to better reflect nature's natural cycles and serve nature, people, and all organisms, we can achieve a great deal of positive change.
+And you yourself are on the path to a happier and healthier life when you discover that sustainably grown food is better for you, your family, and the environment.

 Salad with kale, sweet potato and quinoa